Olical/bastion/README.md

 Everything should work out of the box, that's the idea.
 If you do find yourself needing to tweak configuration however you can create a `bastion.conf.js` file in the directory that you're going to be executing bastion from.

-> Note: This may walk up the directory tree in the future to find configuration in parent directories.

 To configure individual components (the ones listed at the top of this repository) simply export a function from this file (using any ES6+ code you want, it's parsed with bastion's babel!) with the same name.
 It will be given the config, you can return your modified version.

 ```javascript